Dragsters and Drag Bikes

 Johnson) have hit a stunning 194 mph in 4.04 secs in the 1/8 mile.
 Brian

-me if you know the drivers and tech data for
+me if you have drivers and data for

 The biggest, best, and most intelligent book on drag